onajafi/SweetCookie/README.md

     cd SweetCookie/python
     python sweetcookie.py

-Run the code on the back ground so it will keep running on the server while your logged off:
+Run the code on the back ground so it will keep running on the server while you're logged off:

     python sweetcookie.py &